FieldLevel/FieldLevelPlaybook/UNRELEASED.md

 ### Enhancements

 -   Added ability for `Select` to accept either an array of string or Options [#2](https://github.com/FieldLevel/FieldLevelPlaybook/pull/2)
+-   Add ability for `ChoiceGroup` to accept either an array or single value for selected prop [#4](https://github.com/FieldLevel/FieldLevelPlaybook/pull/4)

 ### Bug fixes